kelseyhightower/nocode/README.md

 I know right?

-To make enitrely sure nocode is working, it is recommended that you turn of your computer.
+To make enitrely sure nocode is working, it is recommended that you turn off your computer.

 ## Contributing